 There are as many as 175 plants with over a million tonnes or more capacity.
 In the Public Sector, however, there is only one Central Public Sector Undertaking i.e., CCI which had 10 units, spread over eight States/Union Territories.
 Out of these, only three plants, namely, Bokajan, Rajban and Tandur units are operational, the remaining cement plants have shut operations for more than a decade now.
 There are five large cement plants owned by various State Government Undertakings like Tamil Nadu Cement, Malabar Cements, J&K Ltd and Mawmluh-Cherra Cement Ltd, Shillong, Meghalaya.
-The company-wise annual installed capacity and production of cement plants during the year 2019-20 in the country is furnished in Table-1.
+The company-wise annual installed capacity and production of cement plants during the year 2020-21 in the country is furnished in Table-1.
+Capacity and production of Cement plants are reflected in Table-2.